gokiburikin/gkbrkn_noita/README.md

 - [x] **Chainsaw**: Now costs mana, reduces cast delay to 0.08 instead of 0 (unless it is already lower.)
 - [x] **Freeze Charge**: Removed the particle effects (affects gameplay.)
 - [x] **Increase Mana**: Disabled.
-- [x] **Shorten Blindness**: When affected by Blindness, limit that application to 10 seconds instead of 30 seconds.

 ### Perks (16)
 - [x] **Always Cast**: Upgrade a random spell on the wand you're holding (or a random wand in your inventory if you're not holding one) to always cast.